Life with Dee

 What?
 Were you expecting an answer from me?
 I don’t really know but I’ve been thinking about it.

 I find myself looking at older women I admire to see how they are doing it.
 There are a couple of good examples in my own family.
-My mom and her sister are both in their 70s yet no one thinks of them as “old”.
+My mom and her sister are both in their late 70s/early 80s yet no one thinks of them as “old”.
 Neither one colors their gray hair and they both have been sun worshippers all their lives.
 I do hope I have inherited their good genes because I think they both look beautiful.

 While these thoughts were rattling around in my head I happened to see this article: